 - Short-term bonds: Short-duration debt mutual funds are poised to make use of the higher interest rates during times of inflation.
 This is something Long-term debt mutual funds cannot use to their benefit.

-- Ultra-short duration debt funds or Money market debt funds which have tenures from 6 months to a year, again falls under the same category.
+- Ultra-short-duration debt funds or Money market debt funds which have tenures from 6 months to a year, again fall under the same category.
 They have an advantage in high inflationary periods owing to the higher interest rates.

-Gold and Real Estate have been traditional stores of value.
-These tangible assets tend to rise in a high interest rate environment.
-Gold being a commodity appreciates with inflation.
-It is called a hedge against inflation for this very reason.
+Gold and Real estate have been traditional stores of value.
+These tangible assets tend to rise in a high-interest rate environment.
+Gold being a commodity appreciates inflation.
+It is called a hedge against inflation.
 Though over the last few years, the correlation of gold with inflation has decreased significantly.
-Gold prices have not surged in this inflation cycle and therefore investments in gold have opportunity cost.
+Gold prices have not surged in this inflation cycle, and therefore investments in gold have an opportunity cost.
 One is not recommended to have more than 5% of portfolio allocation to gold.

-Sovereign Gold Bonds issued by the Government of India, are a better way to invest in gold since it pays 2.5% interest and does not require the investor to worry about storing the physical gold assets.
+Sovereign Gold Bonds issued by the Government of India are a better way to invest in gold since they pay 2.5% interest and do not require the investor to worry about storing the physical gold assets.

-Real Estate has a mixed reaction in an inflationary environment.
-The cost of capital increases with rising interest rates, which means, loans and mortgages become dearer.
-Despite this increase in cost of home ownership, real estate tends to rise in such environments.
+Real estate has a mixed reaction in an inflationary environment.
+The cost of capital increases with rising interest rates, which means, loans and mortgages become more expensive.
+Despite this increase in the cost of home ownership, real estate tends to rise in such environments.
 Due to inflation, the rental yield also goes up for existing property holders.

 REIT or Real Estate Investment Trust is a great way to invest in commercial real estate without the high ticket sizes or buying entire offices.
 REITs also offer liquidity alongside these benefits.